 I just smiled at that, picturing these two young goofballs hanging in mid-air trying to hide in plain sight.
 “So what happened?”

 “So he turns around and goes back and throws the breakers one by one, and the lights go out like candles.
 Then he pushes on the door to the loading dock, and we can hear him push on the lever and we’re both holding our breath waiting for him to be gone when he turns around and says, ‘You can come down now, boys.’”

 Shake said, “Busted!”

 “Oh, man, he got us and he knew it!
 He was doubled over giggling, and he has the sweetest giggle.”

-“His name is Carl.
+“His name is Chet.
 He’s a good guy.
 Used to be a prison guard, if you can believe that.”